Justin Bieber Back On Instagram After Selena Gomez Fight, Posts First Post

 Selena Gomez is beloved by many of Justin’s fans, though she has also received her share of social media hate from Justin’s devoted fans, the Beliebers.

 When Justin Bieber posted a sixth shot of himself with Sofia, he left a warning to his fans.
-The full text of it is below:
+The full text of it is below.

 “I’m gonna make my Instagram private if you guys don’t stop the hate this is getting out of hand.
 If you guys are really fans you wouldn’t be so mean to people that I like.”